hashicorp/consul-appd-extension/README.md

 # HashiCorp Consul Monitoring Extension for AppDynamics CNS
-An AppDynamics Machine Agent add-on to report metrics from HashiCorp Consul to AppDynamics Central Nervous System (CNS).
+HashiCorp has built an AppDynamics Machine Agent extension to report metrics from HashiCorp Consul into the AppDynamics platform via the metrics browser.
+The Consul metrics can then be used to create health rules, where they can be baselined and alerted on within AppDynamics.

 ## System Requirements
+- An AppDynamics SaaS or On-Prem controller version 4.5 or greater.
+- AppDynamics [Machine or Server Visibility] agent including the JRE.
-Please visit AppDynamics Machine Agent [requirements and supported environments] for more info.
+- Please visit AppDynamics Machine Agent [requirements and supported environments] for more info.
+- Applications that are using Consul to register and discover services that are also being monitored by AppDynamics using one a [language agents] as well as a [machine or server visibility agent].

 ## Installation